tobyaa2/Lisman-Labs-Cell-Segmentation/README.md

 - Go to File > Save Displayed RGB Image as png

 ## Both
-Install everything from the Meta Sam3 and Image processing Steps.
+Install everything from the Meta SAM3 and Image Processor Steps.

 Run: